 what are the trends in cluster severity scores that reflect student needs and can shape the needs of an RTL protocol?

 what are the measurement limitations that we need to address to developing effective and replicable protocols to support students through the RTL process?

+What are the measurement limitations that we need to address to develop effective and replicable monitoring instraments to provide clinicians with reliable and valid information in determining RTL management decisions.

+What are the limitations that we need to address to develop a proposed RTL model that will fit or adjust to various grade levels, socio-economic environments, and student populations.

+Discussion:

+answers to research questions

+how does this impact RTL?

+need to experimentally evaluate models

+what’s needed (e.g. early supports) and how they can occur

+don’t want to over-identify females but important to be aware of – should continued to be monitoring

+could be a variety of factors (e.g. behavioral, hormonal, physiological)

+consider importance of initial symptom severity

+can this lead to cut-off scores to get people involved more quickly

+findings support what’s been done

+next step is to experimentally evaluate models that can successfully return students to classroom that can be completed in the school setting

 1. McAvoy K, Eagan-Johnson B, Halstead M. Return to learn: Transitioning to school and through ascending levels of academic support for students following a concussion.
 NeuroRehabilitation.
 2018;42(3):325-330.